quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 On subsequently received ACK-FREQUENCY frames, the endpoint MUST check if this is a more recent frame than any previous ones, as follows:

-- If the enclosing packet number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

 - If the sequence number in the frame is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values